programer-orest/azure_task_2_create_a_vm/README.md

 Here is how to complete tasks in this module:

-1. Clone task repository
+1. Clone task repository.

-2. Make sure you completed the steps described in the Prerequisites section
+2. Make sure you completed the steps described in the Prerequisites section.

-3. Complete the task described in the Requirements section
+3. Complete the task described in the Requirements section.

 4. Run `scripts/generate-artifacts.ps1` to generate task artifacts.
 The script will update the file `artifacts.json` in this repo.

 5. Run `scripts/validate-artifacts.ps1` to test yourself.
-If tests are failing - follow the recommendation from the test script error message to fix or re-deploy your infrastructure.
-When you are ready to test yourself again - **re-generate the artifacts** (step 4) and re-run tests again.
+If tests are failing — follow the recommendation from the test script error message to fix or re-deploy your infrastructure.
+When you are ready to test yourself again — **re-generate the artifacts** (step 4) and re-run tests again.

-6. When all tests will pass - commit your changes and submit the solution for review.
+6. When all tests will pass — commit your changes and submit the solution for review.